目录

 For example, if the current docs are for 0.45.2 but you want to generate 0.45.3.

-• When uploading the artifact, overwrite the existing file with the new one.
-Be careful to follow the above steps to change “Link Expiration”!
+When uploading the artifact to Box, overwrite the existing file with the new one.
+No need to update the file metadata.

 View diff for objects.inv